DEAR BELLA: How can I break up with my illiterate boyfriend? - Dominica News Online

 I honestly don’t know how he can build so well and he is illiterate.
 I would send him WhatsApp messages but he always sends back voice notes.
 I had no idea this was so.

 I love him but don’t want a man who cannot read and write.
 We have been together for over a year and five months.
-We don’t have children but he met me with three girls whom he has been taking care of.
+We don’t have children but he met me with three girls who he has been taking care of.

 He takes care of me as well.
 He is very very hard working and makes a good living but the cannot read a thing.
 Ahwah I cannot deal with that.